mvysny/vaadin-boot-example-gradle/README.md

 To build&package this project as a docker image:

-1. Run `./gradlew -Pvaadin.productionMode`
-2. Run `docker build --no-cache -t test/vaadin-embedded-jetty:latest .`.
+1. Run `docker build --no-cache -t test/vaadin-embedded-jetty-gradle:latest .`.
 Docker will run the [Dockerfile](Dockerfile) and build a docker image.
-3. Run `docker run --rm -ti -p8080:8080 test/vaadin-embedded-jetty` to run the image
+2. Run `docker run --rm -ti -p8080:8080 test/vaadin-embedded-jetty-gradle` to run the image

 Head to [localhost:8080/](http://localhost:8080).